Azure (color): Etymology and history

 The name of the stone came to be associated with its color.
 The French azur, the Italian azzurro, the Polish lazur, Romanian azur and azuriu, the Portuguese and Spanish azul, Hungarian azúr, and the Catalan atzur, all come from the name and color of lapis lazuli.
+The dropping of the initial l in Romance languages may be a case of the linguistic phenomenon known as rebracketing, i.e. Romance speakers may have perceived the sound as the initial phoneme of the definitive article in their respective language.

 The word was adopted into English from the French, and the first recorded use of it as a color name in English was in 1374 in Geoffrey Chaucer's work Troilus and Criseyde, where he refers to "a broche, gold and asure" (a brooch, gold and azure).

 Some languages, such as Italian, generally consider azure to be a basic colour, separate and distinct from blue.
 Some sources even go to the point of defining blue as a darker shade of azure.

 Azure also describes the color of the mineral azurite, both in its natural form and as a pigment in various paint formulations.
 In order to preserve its deep color, azurite was ground coarsely.
 Fine-ground azurite produces a lighter, washed-out color.
 Traditionally, the pigment was considered unstable in oil paints, and was sometimes isolated from other colors and not mixed.

 The use of the term spread through the practice of heraldry, where "azure" represents a blue color in the system of tinctures.
 In engravings, it is represented as a region of parallel horizontal lines, or by the abbreviation az. or b.
 In practice, azure has been represented by any number of shades of blue.
 In later heraldic practice a lighter blue, called bleu celeste ("sky blue"), is sometimes specified.